jeverley/dscpclassify/README.md

 **Your SQM config must use the new 'layer_cake_ct.qos' queue setup script.**

-Recommended SQM config for the device:
+Tested working SQM config for the script:

 | Config parameter | Value |
 | ----------- | ----------- |